A Dash & Albert stair runner rug will smarten up any staircase – we’re famous for our stair runner rugs.

 What you’ll need:

-• Dash & Albert woven cotton or indoor/outdoor stair runner of your choice; measure your stairs first to determine the total length needed (see step 1)
+• Dash & Albert woven cotton, indoor/outdoor, or wool stair runners of your choice; have your installer measure your stairs first to determine the total length needed (see step 1)

-• 2’ x 8’ rug pads; measure your stairs first to determine the total length needed (see step 1)
+• 2’ x 8’ rug pads; have your installer measure your stairs first to determine the total length needed (see step 1)

 • Fabric scissors